alteryx/featuretools/docs/source/install.md

 # Install

-Featuretools is available for Python 3.7, 3.8, 3.9, and 3.10.
+Featuretools is available for Python 3.8 - 3.11.
 It can be installed from [pypi](https://pypi.org/project/featuretools/), [conda-forge](https://anaconda.org/conda-forge/featuretools), or from [source](https://github.com/alteryx/featuretools).

 To install Featuretools, run the following command: